gsoft-inc/azure-devops-gitleaks-monitor/README.md

   --all, -a             Also outputs the previously found results.
   --output OUTPUT_FILE, -o OUTPUT_FILE
                         File where a CSV report will be saved.
+Defaults to /dev/null --slack, -s           Send slack notifications to the configured webhooks when secrets are found.
-Defaults to /dev/null --lock, -l            Only allow one instance of the tool to run at the time.
+  --lock, -l            Only allow one instance of the tool to run at the time.
   -v                    Increases output verbosity.
   -q                    Sets log level to error.